-Installing an app on iOS is pretty easy but in iOS 15, that has been made a lot easier thanks to the new Spotlight.
-With this, you can search an app on Spotlight and install it without ever leaving the Spotlight screen.
+Installing an app on iOS is pretty easy but with Spotlight search, it’s much easier as you can avoid going to the App Store altogether.
+You can search for an app on Spotlight and install it without ever leaving the Spotlight screen.

-To install an app via Spotlight, launch Spotlight by swiping downwards on your Home Screen.
+To install an app via Spotlight, launch Spotlight by swiping downward on your Home Screen.

-When Spotlight appears, search for an app you want to install by typing its name on the search bar at the top.
+When Spotlight appears, search for an app you want to install by typing its name on the search bar at the bottom.

 Apple may ask you to authenticate your download if that’s how you’ve set up App Store on your device.